aadyaam/dark-sensor-arduino-python/README.md

 This project demonstrates real-time acquisition of ambient light intensity using an Arduino Uno and an LDR.
 Sensor readings are transmitted to Python through serial communication, visualized live using Matplotlib, and stored in a CSV file for further analysis.

+This project was built as part of my journey into biomedical instrumentation.
+Before working with physiological sensors like PPG, I wanted to understand the complete sensing pipeline, starting from analog acquisition to visualization and logging.

 ---

 ## Objectives